janisdd/vscode-edit-csv/README.md

 In general, the following values can be filled in automatically: Numbers, month names and dates.

+Similar to Excel, you can hold down the `alt` key before releasing the mouse button to copy the cell values.
+No interpolation is carried out.

 You can find a complete explanation of how automatic filling works in `docs/autoFillBehavior.md`.

 ## Known Issues